-Predictions for 2024
+Predictions for 2025

-RFG Perspective: 2024 will be a year of uncertainty - domestically, economically, financially, geopolitically, and technically.
-While it appears inflation is abating, prices and interest rates will remain higher than they have been over the past decade and the potential for no-growth or business contraction remains a possibility.
-The war in Ukraine, the Israeli-Gaza war, and the concerns for a China-Taiwan war or seige will continue to impact business (and government) growth, plans, and supplies.
-Additionally, we remain in the age of scarcity, which will continue to affect data center systems and components supplies at varying levels.
-If the Israeli-Gaza war expands to a broader Middle East war or the China-Taiwan clash heats up, supply chains could worsen significantly, which could impair AI and other transformation initiatives.
+RFG Perspective: 2025 will be a year of optimism and hope that the destruction that the world has endured through 2024 is ending - domestically, economically, financially, and geopolitically.
+Inflation is abating, but prices and interest rates will remain higher than desired, and the potential for no-growth or business contraction remains a possibility domestically and internationally.
+The incoming Trump administration is commiting to bring an end to war in Ukraine and the Israeli-Gaza war, and alieviate the concerns for a China-Taiwan war and/or seige.
+It is likely that its success may take much longer than anticipated.
+The Miiddle East is in flux - with the expectation that Iran (and its remaining allies) will fall.
+Additionally, we remain in the age of scarcity, which will continue to affect data center systems, various components, and the energy to power it all.

-Traditional assumptions - such as cheap capital, unconstrained growth, low-cost energy, reliable power sources, unrestricted water supplies, rapid access to new equipment, just-in-time delivery, and an economy where products are disposable and replaceable easily - no longer applies.
+The traditional assumptions that were true prior to COVID-19 - such as cheap capital, unconstrained growth, low-cost energy, reliable power sources, unrestricted water supplies, rapid access to new equipment, just-in-time delivery, and an economy where products are disposable and replaceable easily - is totally a thing of the past.
 The new paradigm entails limited growth, energy constraints (at higher prices), potential power shortages and outages, water supply constraints, supply chain constraints, labor shortages, and the need for a reusable, circular economy.
-All this, in turn, necessitates that businesses will need to modify their business plans to address efficiency and sustainability.
-"Being Green" is no longer just an abstract commitment from CEOs: it is flowing into business plans and becoming a requirement for IT executives.
+All this, in turn, necessitates that businesses modify their business plans to address efficiency and sustainability.
+"Being Green" is no longer just an abstract commitment from CEOs: it is flowing into business plans (not just greenwashing) and becoming a requirement for IT executives.

-Al, and in particular ChatGPT, has evolved from being a useful technology to a business demand by CEOs and Boards of Directors, and a concern of politicians and regulators.
-There are various types of Al; but, unfortunately, outside of IT they are get lumped together, which may impact productivity.
-For simplicity, one can categorize Al in terms of system processing analytics, gaming analytics, and generative Al. GenAl is a interactive productivity tool that uses large language models (LLMs) to assimilate existing facts in order to deliver insights, analyses, and recommendations.
-GenAl just celebrated its first anniversary and, while it has captured the imagination of executives, it still has flaws that need to be worked out.
+AI, and in particular generative AI (genAI), has evolved from being a useful technology to a business demand by CEOs and Boards of Directors, and a concern of politicians and regulators.
+There are various types of AI.
+For simplicity, one can categorize AI in terms of system processing analytics, gaming analytics, and genAI.
+GenAI is a interactive productivity tool that primarily uses large language models (LLMs) to assimilate existing data points (tokens) in order to deliver insights, analyses, explanations, and recommendations.
+GenAI just celebrated its second anniversary and, while it has captured the imagination of executives, the models and applications still have flaws that need to be worked out.
+Nonetheless they are being adopted and will be come core to many business applications.

-The structural impacts of potential supply scarcities and the digital transformations of corporate business models will add to the overall distress and uncertainty, as companies and individuals strive to determine how to survive and prosper in the new world environment.
+The digital transformations of corporate business models will add to the overall distress and uncertainty, as companies and individuals strive to determine how to survive and prosper in the new world environment.
 To address these challenges, business and IT executives must re-examine their business models, culture, people, processes and supply chains - and all of the impacts caused by external pressures.